b0cal/miel-cicd/docs/development/ci_cd.md

 e.g., v1.0.0, v1.1.3
 ```

-Tags are used to:

-- Automatically trigger the release process
-- Version published binaries on GitHub Releases
+Tags are automatically extracted from the `Cargo.toml` file during the build to
+create the release.

 ## Local Testing